-The 8 Best Accounting Apps for Independent Contractors to Use in 2018
+The 8 Best Accounting Apps for Independent Contractors in 2020

 Bookkeeping apps for all your business needs

 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 If you are an independent contractor, you are considered a business in the eyes of the law.
 And as a business, you have to do business bookkeeping and taxes.
 While that may sound overwhelming, the right app can help you handle all of your accounting needs.
 From free online and mobile options to more expensive desktop platforms, there are many different kinds of accounting apps to choose from.
 So how do you know where to start?

 First, consider the kinds of features you need.
 Do you pay yourself a biweekly paycheck, or submit your own quarterly taxes to the government?
 Do you have any business assets or inventory to track?
 Are invoicing and payments a necessity?
 There are comprehensive programs that can tackle most or all of these needs, but they may be a bit more expensive.
 It's good to note that the cost of these apps can vary — some have monthly fees, others have a one-time fee, and we've also included one in this list that is free to use.